 Consider the prevalence of social media.

-But. it’s a double-edged sword.
-Strategizing and managing even a couple of social media platforms is a daunting task.
+But, it’s a double-edged sword.
+Even social media marketing stars know that without the right management tool or tools in place, strategizing and managing even a couple of social networks is a daunting task.
 This is especially true, given that businesses have many promises to keep on social media.